-- << The performance of the mortgage loans have been tracked by the European DataWarehouse for at least five (5) years prior to the initial Cut-Off Date.
-The underlying portfolio is deemed substantially similar to the portfolio of Mortgage Loans securitised in this transaction and the sample was selected by the European DataWarehouse based on the following criteria: - the mortgage loans have been originated from 1 August 2011 under the Code of Conduct; - the mortgage loans are granted to owner occupied borrowers for the purpose of acquiring a residential property in the Netherlands; and - the mortgage receivables resulting therefrom have been securitised in a prime Dutch RMBS transaction between 2011 and 2019.>>.
+<< The performance of the mortgage loans have been tracked by the European DataWarehouse for at least five (5) years prior to the Cut-Off Date immediately preceding the Closing Date.
+The underlying portfolios of these reference transactions are deemed substantially similar to the portfolio of Mortgage Loans securitised in this transaction and the sample was selected by the European DataWarehouse based on the following criteria:

+- the mortgage loans have been originated from 1 August 2011 under the Code of Conduct; - the mortgage loans are fixed-rate loans without compulsory switch to floating; - the mortgage loans are non-NHG mortgage loans granted to owner occupied borrowers for the purpose of acquiring a residential property in the Netherlands; and - the mortgage receivables resulting therefrom have been securitised in a prime Dutch RMBS transaction between 2011 and 2019.>>.